5/11/2020

 speaker

 Just a couple of questions here.
-So first, thinking about the headwinds you are calling out, you know, at this point, the 100 to 120 million.
-You mentioned some relief for COVID costs.
-Can you just be specific on what those costs are?
-How we should think about ultimate recovery?
-How long you can kind of defer them?
-And then, you know, thinking about the cost reductions you pulled today to offset the COVID impact.
-Are these one-time in nature?
-Or could we sort of think about them as being somewhat perpetual ongoing benefits?
-Now, the follow-up.
+So first, thinking about the headwinds you are calling out, you know, at this point, 100 to 120 million, you mentioned some relief for COVID costs.
+Can you just be specific on what those costs are, how we should think about ultimate recovery, how long you can kind of defer them?
+And then, you know, thinking about the cost reductions you pulled today to offset the COVID impact, are these one time in nature or could we sort of think about them as being somewhat perpetual ongoing benefits?
+And I have a follow-up.

 speaker